FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 ```

 Changes to the application code now cause the server to restart automatically.
-It's worth noting, that even though the backend server restarts automatically, the browser still has to be manually refreshed.
-This is because unlike when working in React, we could not even have the [hot reload](https://gaearon.github.io/react-hot-loader/getstarted/) functionality needed to automatically reload the browser.
+It's worth noting that even though the backend server restarts automatically, the browser still has to be manually refreshed.
+This is because unlike when working in React, we don't have the [hot reload](https://gaearon.github.io/react-hot-loader/getstarted/) functionality needed to automatically reload the browser.

 The command is long and quite unpleasant, so let's define a dedicated <i>npm script</i> for it in the <i>package.json</i> file: